Trump endorsement tracker: Candidates face off in five primaries

 - Trump also endorsed Kristina Karamo in the race for secretary of state.
 Karamo has contested the state's 2020 election results, per the Washington Post.

 In Washington state, Trump has backed two candidates seeking to defeat Republican House members who also voted to impeach Trump.

 - Loren Culp, a former small-town police chief, is vying for one of the Washington House seats.
 Culp lost the 2020 Washington governor's race to Democrat Jay Inslee but refused to concede, Axios' Alayna Treene reports.

 - The other Trump-backed candidate, Joe Kent, is a former Green Beret who supports the former president’s false claims that the 2020 election was stolen, AP reports.

 The big picture: An Axios analysis of Trump's 173 endorsements found his record — while still positive overall — is far weaker when candidates running unopposed or in non-competitive races are filtered out.

-- Seven candidates endorsed by Trump were defeated in GOP primaries last month, including four high-profile challengers in Georgia who were crushed by incumbents.
+- Seven candidates endorsed by Trump were defeated in GOP primaries in May, including four high-profile challengers in Georgia who were crushed by incumbents.